tnwatts/MasterMindFlayer/README.md

 # Next Steps

 - Next versions will have
-    -increased spell list
+- increased spell list
-    -more styling for level 1
+- more styling for level 1
-    -possibly a lvl 3
+- possibly a lvl 3
-    -a mock healthbar for both player and Mind Flayer that will be effected by the round and black peg count respectively
+- a mock healthbar for both player and Mind Flayer that will be effected by the round and black peg count respectively